Palestinian women look to Bethlehem to boost their role

 For many residents, things can only improve after seven years in which the town's workings were hobbled by a withdrawal of international aid after five members of the Islamist Hamas group were elected to the 15-member council in 2005.

-Western donors feared their funds would be channeled to a group that refuses to recognize Israel's right to exist, and that they consider a terrorist organization.
+Western donors feared their funds would be channelled to a group that refuses to recognise Israel's right to exist, and that they consider a terrorist organisation.
 To their relief, Hamas is not standing in this month's election.

 For her part, Baboun, a mother of five, has no previous political experience.